-Let’s watch: Susie is playing with little cups and metal lids.
-She assumes that the lid must fit the cup, has many attempts to connect them and becomes visibly frustrated with the items.
+Susie is playing with little cups and metal lids.
+She assumes that the lid must fit the cup, has many attempts to connect them, and becomes visibly frustrated with the items.
 In this situation, it may be very tempting to distract Susie with another toy or activity.

 Why it is not the best solution?
 If we use distraction often, Susie will soon recognize what we are doing.
-And the message she will get from the distraction will be “it is not ok to be frustrated or sad”, “having strong feelings is bad”, “to fix a problem I need grown up”, “when I have strong feelings I should push them away and distract myself.”
+And the message she will get from the distraction will be “It is not ok to be frustrated or sad”, “having strong feelings is bad”, “to fix a problem I need grown ups help”, “when I have strong feelings I should push them away and distract myself.”

 Instead of distraction, I suggest waiting and observing first.
 Then I might support Susie by narrating what I saw.
 Narration will help her process what is happening and recognize her feelings.
 Think of how many people avoid doing a task when they believe they may not succeed.

-Let’s watch: A little boy Wyatt was trying to bite the corner of the shelf.
-I got closer, “Hey, Wyatt looks like you want to bite.”
-I paused for a few seconds.
+A little boy Wyatt was trying to bite the corner of the shelf.
+First, I got closer, “Hey, Wyatt looks like you want to bite.”
+Then, I paused for a few seconds.
 “I am not too sure how strong this shelf material is… I wonder what we can find to bite that is more safe and feels good on your gums.”
 In this situation, I picked up the chew triangle and offered it to the boy.
-In this scenario I recognized Wyatt’s need, I was honest about my concern, I moved as slow as I felt the situation permitted me and I redirected his action to a chew-triangle.
+In this scenario I recognized Wyatt’s need, I was honest about my concern, I moved as slowly as I felt the situation permitted me and I redirected his action to a Tri-Chew-triangle.

 Later this parent asked me if I thought it was a distraction from the real feelings Ricky was experiencing at the moment.
 She said, “I know for me, personally, I always appreciate the bigger perspective and think about the things that I have to look forward to.
 This makes a difficult time a bit easier to bear.
 But, with a child, perhaps does this does not allow him to truly focus on the feelings he is experiencing in the moment.”